-Broadly, land tax is an annual tax on the unimproved value of real property (usually calculated by the Valuer General in the particular State or Territory).
+Land tax is an annual tax on the unimproved value of real property usually determined with reference to valuations of the Valuer General in the particular State or Territory.
 Certain individuals and entities will qualify for a land tax threshold, meaning they will not have to pay land tax until a certain value is exceeded.
-Some individuals and entities do not qualify for a land tax threshold.